 Tessa’s curriculum has been built on the principal of incorporating some of the world’s best practices in preschool education.
 In addition to focusing on the acquisition of basic knowledge such as literacy, language arts and discovery of the world, it includes one of the top social emotional learning programs available, as well as best practices in math, science and technology.

 We believe that language learning promotes global citizenship and increases multicultural understanding and is most effective through daily exposure.
-The international backgrounds and experiences of our learning community create an environment rich in diversity.

 Language / Literacy

 Language skills are developed through appropriate expressions of feelings and through social interaction.
 Children will be exposed to the awareness of English phonics through music and movement, storytelling and hand signs.

 Ask for help by using the right words.

 Express themselves in small and big groups according to their age ability.